 Limit problems’ first post by Online IB Tutors was all about some basic as well as advanced concepts of limits problems.
-Here we shall discuss different methods to solve limit questions.
+Here Our IB Maths Tutors shall discuss different methods to solve Limit questions.

 How To Solve Limit Problems

 Based on the type of function, we can divide all our work into sections-:

 Algebraic Limit Problems- Problems that involve algebraic functions are called algebraic limits.
 They can be further divided into the following sections:-

 Direct Substitution Method –Suppose we have to find. we can directly substitute the value of the limit of the variable (i.e replace x=a) in the expression.

 ► If f(a) is undefined then L doesn’t exist

 ► If f(a) is indeterminate then this method fails